A hate crime investigation is underway after several nooses were found hanging from trees in Oakland, California.

 Freeman added that a man contacted her saying that the rope was left over from a swing he had hung on the tree.

-During an initial investigation, residents claimed the ropes were used for exercise, according to a press release from the Oakland Police Department.
+During an initial investigation, residents claimed the ropes were used for exercise, according to a press release from Oakland police.

 “One community member claimed ownership of the ropes and stated that he intentionally placed the ropes on the tree limbs for exercise and games several months ago,” the press release states.